 You’d typically be looking at 24-30 months with conventional braces.
 Dr. Gill has been working with Invisalign® treatment for eight years, and says with most cases the treatment time is boiled down to six months.
 His patients range in age from 16 to 73, and that should tell you a lot.

 For many of us, braces were something you wore during your high school years.
-Nobody wanted them in their 20s, especially for cosmetic reasons, as people entered the work force.
+Nobody wanted them in their 20s, especially for cosmetic reasons, as people entered the workforce.
 Perhaps you have an important life event coming up, like a wedding, and you want a better smile for those family photos?
 Or as Dr. Gill says, you need to straighten your teeth because it’s tougher to clean them if they are left as they are, leading to cavities and gum disease, or worse.
+Oral hygiene should always be a priority!

 His 73-year-old patient signed on for the Invisalign® treatment because her teeth were unhealthy and constantly in need of repair, along with the added cost and discomfort that came with that.
 So, what does the experience look like from start to finish?